Drive sales on autopilot with ecommerce-focused features

 High delivery rates indicate that your messages are reaching customers, while CTR, conversion, and unsubscribe data show how engaging and effective your campaigns are.

 With Omnisend’s built-in analytics, you can monitor these metrics in real time.
 Use the insights to tweak your messaging, test different offers, and optimize timing for better results.
-Consistently analyzing your campaign performance will help you refine your strategy and boost your ecommerce sales.
+Consistently analyzing your campaign performance will help you refine your strategy and increase your ecommerce sales.

 Ensure your messages include a clickable link so you can keep track of these important engagement metrics.